-For the 2012-13 academic year we are partnering with the Bellevue School District's high school health teachers.
-This dedicated group of educators is in the process of revising their curriculum and have generously agreed to participate in ATHENA in order to include more environmental health and ecogenetics related content in their teaching.
+During the 2012-13 academic year, we partnered with the Bellevue School District's high school health teachers.
+This dedicated group of educators is in the process of revising their curriculum and generously agreed to participate in ATHENA in order to include more environmental health related content in their teaching.
 In order to tailor the experience to their unique needs as health teachers, we worked with Laughing Crow Curriculum to revise the workshop materials and align them with the Essential Academic Learning Requirements for health.
 This resulted in the development of a series of five modules that introduce core concepts of environmental health through three main health tracks: nutrition, drugs, and family and societal issues.

 The following 2012-13 workshop materials are available for free download: